fabschurt/ansible-role-ubuntu-base/README.md

 This is a very simple Ansible role that can be used to set up a bare Ubuntu system.

-This role is targeted at **Ubuntu LTS 18.04**, but I guess it should work on any recent Ubuntu flavor.
+This role is targeted at **Ubuntu LTS 18.04**, but I guess it should work with any recent Ubuntu flavor.

-Here’s a (non-exhaustive) list of the changes that will be made:
+Here’s a (non-exhaustive) list of the changes that it will implement:

 * `src` repos will be disabled in APT sources
 * package cache will be updated and all packages upgraded